wware/md-rdfa/README.md

 worth the effort, but I started it [here](https://github.com/wware/redcarpet/tree/wware).

-My next thought is to use Markdown labels to hide Turtle statements in some Markdown source, and maybe write some code to add to RDFlib that knows how to navigate a Github repository to find the *.md files, go to their raw source files, and extract a semantic net based on that.
+My next thought is to use HTML comments to hide Turtle statements in Markdown source, and maybe write some code to add to RDFlib that knows how to navigate a Github repository to find the *.md files, go to their raw source files, and extract a semantic net based on that.
 So that's my next idea.

 <!--
 @prefix dc:   <http://purl.org/dc/terms/> .